dazeez1/forum-api/backend/README.md

 ---

-**Status**: ✅ Complete implementation with authentication, threads, and nested comments system ready for production use.
+**Status**: ✅ Complete implementation with authentication, threads, nested comments, voting system, admin moderation, and GraphQL API ready for production use.